vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/create-cluster/create-terraform/create-terraform.md

 - `master_count` — the number of master nodes.
 Must be an odd number.
 For a standard cluster, the number of master nodes must be `1`, `3`, or `5`.
 For a regional cluster, the number must be `3` or `5`.
 For more information, see the [Service architecture](../../../concepts/architecture) section.
 - `cluster_node_volume_type` — the volume type for [storage](../../../concepts/storage#storage_types) that will be used by nodes.
 The selected volume type affects the cluster performance.
 Available values: `ceph-ssd` (default) and `high-iops`.
 - `availability_zone` — cluster availability zone.
 Use this parameter if the cluster type is standard.
-For the `Moscow` region, specify one of three availability zones: `ME1`, `MS1`, or `GZ1`.
+For the `Moscow` region, specify one of three availability zones: `ME1`, `MS1`, or `PA2`.

+   {note:info}

+   You can only select the `PA2` availability zone for the projects that use the [Sprut SDN](/en/networks/vnet/concepts/architecture#sdns_used).

+   {/note}

 - `availability_zones` — cluster availability zones.
 Use this parameter if the cluster type is regional.
-For the `Moscow` region, specify three availability zones: `["ME1", "MS1", "GZ1"]`.
+For the `Moscow` region, specify three availability zones: `["ME1", "MS1", "PA2"]`.
 If the cluster is regional and the `availability_zones` parameter is not specified, availability zones will be set up automatically.
 - `network_id` and `subnet_id` are the network and subnet identifiers, respectively.
 They can be specified in different ways:

   {tabs}